 How to Select your Valuation Option:

 Once you receive your Bill of Lading for you move, it is important to indicate which valuation option you would like to use.
-Be sure to indicate the value of your shipment as calculated above.
-If you have questions about how to calculate the value of your shipment or where to indicate the value on the bill of lading, it is important to reach out to either your coordinator or estimator.
+Be sure the value of your shipment is correct as calculated above.
+If you have questions about the value of your shipment, please reach out to either your Move Coordinator or Estimator for clarification.